Angel Interfaith Network (AIN) partners with L.A. County + USC Healthcare Network to meet unique physical and

 Please be part of a Harvest of Love for Angel interfaith Network in the month of October (or whenever it fits your calendar).
 You (and your friends and neighbors) can do a local fundraiser or donation to continue the work of Angel Interfaith Network with patients and families at LAC + USC Medical Network identified by chaplains and social workers as having unique and unmet needs.
 This distributed community wide effort will take the place of our October luncheon.

-Our goal is $20,000 in new financial support by October 31, 2014.
+Our goal is $20,000 in new financial support by October 31 of each year.
 That’s 20 groups or individuals raising an average of $1000 or 40 groups or individuals raising an average of $500 (and that’s averaging—so there is room for smaller and larger gifts.)
 Our parallel goal is to build the community of AIN supporters throughout Los Angeles County.
 So find some friends and put the fun in FUNdraising.
 We can support you with informational brochures, a speaker or a display.
 Or if your event is open to the public we can post it on FaceBook or put it in our e-news.

 Let Belinda@AngelInterfaith.net know your plans and your needs.